microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/57.teams-conversation-bot/README.md

 1) __*This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the  `teamsAppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
     - **Zip** up the contents of the `teamsAppManifest` folder to create a `manifest.zip`
     - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload a custom app".
-Browse to and open the ZIP file.
+Browse to and Open the .zip file.
 At the next dialog, click the Add button.)

 1) Run your bot, either from Visual Studio with `F5` or using `dotnet run` in the appropriate folder.

 ## Interacting with the bot

-You can interact with this bot by sending it a message, or selecting a command from the command list.
+You can interact with this bot in Teams by sending it a message, or selecting a command from the command list.
 The bot will respond to the following strings.

 1. **Show Welcome**
   - **Result:** The bot will send the welcome card for you to interact with